mikmart/compilers/README.md

 * Then we want to be able to process input: `echo.sh`
 * With echo we also had to investigate loops.
 * Quit on end of file or "control character" Q, conditionals: `quit.sh`
+* Extend interpretation and conditional branching: `quo.sh`
+* Macro definitions and expansions: this is the "first language": `def.sh`

 ## Notes